brettlangdon/riakcached/README.md

 [![Build Status](https://travis-ci.org/brettlangdon/riakcached.png?branch=master)](https://travis-ci.org/brettlangdon/riakcached)
 [![Coverage Status](https://coveralls.io/repos/brettlangdon/riakcached/badge.png?branch=master)](https://coveralls.io/r/brettlangdon/riakcached?branch=master)

 A Memcached like interface to the Riak HTTP Client.
+[Read The Docs](http://riakcached.readthedocs.org/en/latest/)

 ## Documentation
 The documentation can be found in the `/docs` directory in this repository and should be fairly complete for the codebase.